garimpeiro-it/node-key-sender/README.md

 # List of key codes

 We recommend you search for key codes in the Java [java.awt.event.KeyEvent](https://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html) class doc.
 The key codes are the constants starting with "VK_".
-To use it with this lib, just take out these three letters and you can use the rest of the constant name.
+To use it with this lib, just take out these three letters and you can use the rest of the constant name in lowercase.
 For example, VK_SHIFT constant you use "shift".
 VK_A constant you use 'a'.
 The constant numerical value can also be used with an "@" in the beginning.
 So "@16" for VK_SHIFT and "@65" for VK_A.

 Use this website to get an idea of what key code is bound to each key of your current keyboard: https://www.w3.org/2002/09/tests/keys.html.